-[ Stephanie Baldwin, 2L at the University of Arizona ]
+By Stephanie Baldwin, University of Arizona

-School is expensive; we all know this.
-Even if you have a scholarship, most of us take the maximum amount of student loans to ensure that we can survive while we are not working in law school.
+School is expensive.
+We know this.
+Even if you have a scholarship, most of us take the maximum amount of student loans to ensure that we can survive while not working during law school.
 I usually considered myself frugal, but I was not well disciplined with my 1L first-semester money (I have my loan distributed both semesters rather than all at once in the fall).
-So, beginning with my second semester, I returned to my best spending habits, and have maintained this through 2L.
-Here are my top three tips to save money and time on common law school expenses.
+So, beginning with my second semester, I returned to my best spending habits, and have maintained this through 2L year.